koush/docs.scrypted.app/scrypted-nvr/installation.md

 ### Docker

 1. Edit `~/.scrypted/docker-compose.yaml`.
-2. Make the highlighted changes in the yaml block below, adjust the storage directory as appopriate.
+2. Make the highlighted changes in the yaml block below, adjust the storage directory as appropriate.
 3. Restart the container by running the following:

 ```sh